 - 50 Hz

 - Detection range of 985 yards

-If you are looking for thermal imaging scope but also want to have a thermal monocular for times when you’re not hunting at night; but do not want to spend the money to buy two separate thermal imagers the Pulsar Core RXQ30V is great choice at a great price.
-With its full feature set, good detection range and trusted pedigree you are getting a lot for your money.
+Suppose you are looking for thermal imaging scope but also want to have a thermal monocular for times when you’re not hunting at night but do not want to spend the money to buy two separate thermal imagers.
+In that case, the Pulsar Core RXQ30V is an excellent choice at a great price.
+You get a lot for your money with its complete feature set, good detection range, and trusted pedigree.

 4. ATN Thor HD 640 1.5-15x

-The ATN ThoR HD 640 comes from the well-known ATN Corp and is a great cheap thermal scope that comes with many smart features found on higher end scopes such as recoil activated recording, e-barometer, gyroscope, e-compass, WiFi streaming, ballistic calculator, and profile manager so you can easily swap between rifles without having to re-zero.
-The mount options are versatile with a Picatinny or interchange system available.
+The ATN ThoR HD 640 comes from the well-known ATN Corp.
+It is a cheap thermal scope with many innovative features on higher-end scopes, such as recoil-activated recording, e-barometer, gyroscope, e-compass, WiFi streaming, ballistic calculator, and profile manager so you can easily swap between rifles without having to re-zero.
+The mount options are versatile, with a Picatinny or interchange system available.

-The ATN ThoR HD 640 thermal riflescope has a 640x480 thermal sensor with a 30Hz refresh rate and 1280x960 visual display.
-The 1.5-15x optic is good for short to medium range targets with a human detection range of 800 meters, human recognition range of 330 meters, and human identification range of 200 meters.
-For longer range hunting, there are several models in the 640 ThoR HD line to choose from.
-The ATN 384 has an FOV of 24° x 19° and is also weather resistant so it can be used in almost any outdoor conditions.
-Battery life is also good at 8 hours of continuous use and an optional external battery pack can also be purchased for extended hunts.
+The ATN ThoR HD 640 thermal riflescope has a 640x480 thermal sensor with a 30Hz refresh rate and a 1280x960 visual display.
+The 1.5-15x optic is suitable for short to medium-range targets with a human detection range of 800 meters, human recognition range of 330 meters, and human identification range of 200 meters.
+For longer-range hunting, there are several models in the 640 ThoR HD line to choose from.
+The ATN 384 has a FOV of 24° x 19° and is also weather resistant so that it can be used in almost any outdoor condition.
+Battery life is also good at 8 hours of continuous use, and an optional external battery pack can also be purchased for extended hunts.